TeryKing/Regex-Tutorial-Terry-Kim/Regex-Tutorial-Terry-Kim.md

 ### Anchors

 The anchors are components to start and end a string.
+By themselves, they dont match any regular expression, but instead assert something about the string based on whatever is next to the anchor.

 ### Quantifiers

 Quantifiers are components that communicate with the regex engine and must match the quantity of the characters of the expression going to the left.

+Quantifiers trys to match any patterns an X amount of times, depending on which quantifiers used.

 There are two types of quantifiers: Greedy and Lazy

+A greedy quantifier tries to match the pattern at a specific position then repeats to the next position, while lazy quantifiers try to minialize the amount of position used to match.

 ### OR Operator

 The OR operator is a boolean that matches with either the left or the right of the expression.

 ### Character Classes

 Character classes are just ways to match a specific amount of set characters.
+A hyphen can be used to define a range of characters rather than a specific single unit.

 ### Flags

+A flag is a parameter that allows the regex to modify the way it searches.
+There are a total of 6 flags that serve different purpose. i - ignoring case g - Global s - Dot all m - Multiline y - Sticky u - Unicode

+Flags are utilized using two forward slashes: //
+The pattern of what the flag will modify will be within those two forward slashes.

 ### Grouping and Capturing

+Grouping and Capturing component is usually defined with ().
+This groups the expression between them and treats them as a single unit.

 ### Bracket Expressions

+Bracket expression that matches a specific pattern of characters within the brackets.
+Inside the brackets, a hypen will be used to define the range of set characters like [a-z] for alphabet characters from letters a to z.

 ### Greedy and Lazy Match

+A greedy match just means that it will try to match the longest possible string, while a lazy match will try to match the shortest string.

 ### Boundaries

 ### Back-references

 ### Look-ahead and Look-behind

 ## Author